ilvkai/view-synthesis-for-vehicles/README.md

 2. install keras-contrib by running: pip install git+https://www.github.com/keras-team/keras-contrib.git

 ### Training
-In orger to train a model:
+In order to train a model:
 1. Download VeRi dataset https://github.com/VehicleReId/VeRidataset.
 Put it in data folder.
 Rename this folder to data/VeRi-dataset.
 Rename image_train and image_test with test and train.